gcaglio/ChromeTabMonitorConsole/README.md

 <br>
 At this point we assumed that you can modify your application, choosing to enable the RUM components, choosing to enable the RUM only for some application and some (key/sample) users, but  __what if you can't choose?__ <br>
 <br>
-With the ChromeTabMonitorConsole I want to create a standard open source component that capture the metrics directly from the browser using DevTools protocol, enrich with some data and send back to a standard collector platform (ElasticSearch or OpenSearch, at the moment).
+With the ChromeTabMonitorConsole I want to create a first version of open source __Passive RUM__ component to capture the metrics directly from the browser (using DevTools protocol), enrich data (tagging, hostname, userna, etc) and send to a standard collector platform (ElasticSearch or OpenSearch, at the moment).
 Then you can implement the dashboard and explore the data as you like.<br>

 ## What's next
 If you read the documentation and get a look on the data I actually get from the browser, you'll start understanding that there is a lot more to explore.<br>